Why Iceland and Faroe Islands?

 Driving in the Faroe Islands

 It would be a major disservice if I didn't mention the driving experience in the Faroes.
 Overall, it’s very pleasant.
 We didn’t come across any hostility or real traffic.
+(Note: when someone is going to pass you in the Faroes, they will flash their high beams real quick before doing so.)
 That’s not to say it wasn’t unique.
 We drove on one-lane mountaintop roads as high as 2,800' and as low as 500' under the North Atlantic.
 And holy sheep.
 There are A LOT of ‘em.
 And they have no fear.
 You’re on a cliff driving and one pops up from the couple-thousand-foot drop to poke around, shooting you an annoyed glare.

 There's also an impressive system of tunnels on the Faroes for such a small area.
 Two go under the sea and the remainder go through mountains.
 Twenty tunnels in all, nine of which are big, beautiful, normal tunnels with two lanes, great lighting, solid walls, emergency pull-offs with phones, etc. The remaining eleven are one-lane, on various islands.